-If Rev. Edward Perronet (1721-1792) were alive today, he would likely feel at home with most of this year’s American presidential candidates.
-An Anglican clergyman with an acidic tongue, Perronet had deep dissenting beliefs and voiced his polarizing theological opinions vociferously. (“I was born and I am like to die in the tottering communion of the Church of England; but I despise her nonsense.”)
-Eventually even ardent dissenters disassociated themselves from him.
-But even though his theological battles have long been forgotten by many, he left a lasting legacy behind – the text to All Hail the Power of Jesus’ Name.
+Rev. Edward Perronet (1721-1792) was an Anglican clergyman with an acidic tongue and deep dissenting beliefs.
+He often voiced his polarizing theological opinions vociferously (“I was born and I am like to die in the tottering communion of the Church of England; but I despise her nonsense.”) and eventually alienated even his allies.
+His theological battles have long been forgotten by many but he left behind a lasting legacy – the text to All Hail the Power of Jesus’ Name.

 Let every kindred, every tribe